 Hyper-V Is Mandatory, Not Optional for viBoot

 First, a word of warning: viBoot requires Hyper-V. If you haven’t set Hyper-V up yet, do so now.
 In addition, if your Macrium Reflect image is made from a GPT partitioned UEFI machine, it must be from a 64 bit Windows because viBoot creates GPT machines as so called Generation 2 virtual machines which requires a 64 bit OS.
 An image from an MBR partitioned BIOS machine can be either 32 or 64 bit.
 Those are viBoot’s requirements in a nutshell: Macrium Reflect (any edition, including free), Hyper-V and, in case of GPT / UEFI machine, Macrium Reflect image must be from a 64 bit Windows installation.

 When you install Reflect, viBoot gets installed, too.
 You can find it in Start > M > Macrium viBoot.

 For this example case I have Windows 10 Insider Preview build 17627 running on a laptop.
 Windows 10 is working perfectly and all my software has been installed.
 I have changed my Insider settings, switching to the Slow Ring.
 This allows me to decide when and how to upgrade, and prevents my laptop from downloading UUP upgrade files and upgrading without my permission or assent.
 Having created a system image with Reflect, I want to upgrade it now to the latest build, Fast Ring Skip Ahead build 17639.
 Skip Ahead means it’s already a preview build for version 1809 (RS5), scheduled for release to the general public in the final calendar quarter of 2018.

 To get an ISO image for this build I’ll use the UUPDump Miniserver and the UUPtoISO tool.
-This video is from an earlier post that shows how to use them:
+See https://win10.guru/uup-dump-get-insider-fast-ring-iso/

 With those tasks completed and a build 17639 ISO ready, I’ll launch viBoot.
 Its toolbar couldn’t be simpler: